derrickcreamer/Hemlock/README.md

 (For example, attribute scores like Strength, Dexterity, & Wisdom are numerical, as well as Poisoned which indicates how many points of poison damage you're taking per turn.)

-As mentioned, true-or-false values are also perfect examples of statuses, and Hemlock is set up to handle them elegantly.
+As mentioned, boolean true-or-false values are also perfect examples of statuses, and Hemlock is set up to handle them elegantly.

 (For example, you're either Undead or not, Confused or not, Doomed or not, capable-of-opening-doors or not.)